 Original black W.W.1. medal case of issue (only) for DISTINGUISHED SERVICE ORDER or D.S.O.
 This a period titled case with gilt D.S.O. tooled on upper outside lid.
 The inside upper lid with silk cover, maker GARARD & Co.
 Ltd. To his Majesty the King etc. padded inset base for D.S.O.
 With 2 original hinges and working press button to open, issued 1916-1936 E.F.

-Original black W.W.1. medal case of issue (only) for Distinguished Flying Cross (D.F.C.)
-This a period titled case with gilt D.F.C. tooled on upper outside lid.
-The inside upper lid with white padded silk, marked ‘John Pinches Medalist London, 21 Albert Embankment’.
-Inset base for D.F.C.
-With 2 original hinges and working press button to open, issued 1918-1936.
-Silk covering hinges ripped 1" from base only (see picture) otherwise E.F
+Original purple W.W.1. medal case of issue (only) for M.C. - MILITARY CROSS.
+This a period titled case with gilt crown tooled on upper outside lid.
+The inside upper lid with silk cover, padded inset base for M.C.
+With original brass hinge and working press button to open, issued 1916-1936, few minor scuffs otherwise N.E.F.

 Private A.T.
 Barry, Somerset Light Infantry, later Middlesex Regiment.